network socket intro

 }

-readn , writen , and readline Functions
+, and readline

 {% include_code unix_network_programming/lib/readn.c [lang:c] readn%}